How to Remove the Pre-Catalytic Oxygen Sensor on a 4-Cylinder Mk3 Volkswagen

 Replacing a bad oxygen sensor on your Mk3 Volkswagen is very simple, though there is a bit of reaching and contortion involved.

-- a wrench (size 20-24mm, I'm not sure), if you don't have a special oxygen sensor wrench
+- A wrench (size 20-24mm, depending), if you don't have a special oxygen sensor wrench

-- and some high temperature anti-seize compound that's good for exhaust parts.
+- Some high temperature anti-seize compound that's good for exhaust parts.

 In an old, rusty car, however, removing the oxygen sensor may require tools that are not available to you.